kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-UDOO/index.md

 * TOC
 {:toc}

-[UDOO](http://www.udoo.org/) is a family of Open Source Arduino-powered Mini PC, compatible with Android and Linux, that you can exploit both as embedded systems for DIY-electronics projects and as low power consumption, fanless computers for everyday use.
+[UDOO](http://www.udoo.org/) is a family of Open Source Arduino-powered Mini PCs, compatible with Android and Linux that you can exploit both as embedded systems for DIY-electronics projects and as low power consumption, fanless computers for everyday use.

 This guide explains how to build applications based on the Kaa C endpoint SDKs for the UDOO board.